Rivers-Project-2018/River-Ouse/README.md

 rating change reports are available for the Viking Recorder and Foss Barrier Stations because hydrologists deem the relationship between stage and flow to be too unreliable at these locations.

+## Flood Mitigation

+In November 2016, the Evironmental Agency Released a 13 page document titled "How we're reducing the risk of flooding in York" in response to the December 2015 floods.
+Click here to access:https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment_data/file/568910/EA_York_Flood_Action_Plan__FINAL.pdf

+The document highlighted 10 communities at risk and made suggestions for flood mitigation including building and raising embankments, flood walls, land, creating storage areas and increasing the pump capacity of pump stations.

+Updates to progress on flood mitigation can be found here: https://consult.environment-agency.gov.uk/yorkshire/yorkfas/

 ## Project Progress
 * Report transferred into LaTex (see PDF).
 Started doing equations/tables yet have not input my graphs.